 The ValidateAntiForgeryToken Attribute Causing Integration Test to Fail

-If we open our controller and take a look at the Create (POST) action, we can see the ValidateAntiForgeryToken attribute.
-So, our action expects the anti-forgery token to be provided but we are not doing that, thus the test fails.
-For now (just as a temporary solution) we are going to comment out that attribute and run the test again.
+If we open our controller and look at the Create (POST) action, we can see the ValidateAntiForgeryToken attribute.
+Our action expects the anti-forgery token to be provided, but we are not doing that, so the test fails.
+For now (just as a temporary solution), we are going to comment out that attribute and run the test again.

 Testing Successful POST Request